Nebraska Lt. Gov. Mike Foley tests positive for COVID

 Flood confirmed his positive case two days after Secretary of State Bob Evnen canceled an event announcing his reelection bid because he had tested positive for COVID-19.
 Both men were fully vaccinated against COVID.

 Earlier in the pandemic, Sen. Mike Moser of Columbus was hospitalized with COVID-19 for five weeks in May and June of 2020.
 State Sen. Mike Groene of North Platte said in November that he had tested positive.
 That same month, U.S. Sen. Chuck Grassley of Iowa announced he had tested positive for COVID.
-Both of those cases occurred before COVID-19 vaccines were available.
+Those cases occurred before COVID-19 vaccines were available.

 The Sarpy County Election Commissioner’s Office closed to the public just days after Election Day 2020 after several staff members, including then-Commissioner Michelle Andahl, tested positive for COVID-19.